Don’t Ask, Don’t Get

 OLD GUY

-That’s because they are.
-With your enthusiasm, you could have outsold every guy on this team, including me.
-But you got one problem.
+That's because they are.
+Your enthusiasm could have outsold every guy on this team, including me.
+But you have one problem.
 Never once did you ask for people to buy.
-Kid, if you don’t ask, you’ll never get.
+Kid, if you don't ask, you don't get.

 – – –

-With my new found information, after each demo, any time someone showed interest in the hot tub I always asked if they wanted to get one.
-Obviously my question was in the context of conversation.
+With my newfound information, after each demo, I always asked if they wanted to get one any time someone showed interest in the hot tub.
+My question was in the context of the conversation.
 But I did ask.
-And you know what, asking for what I wanted made me the top sales guy on the team.
+And you know what?
+Asking for what I wanted made me the top sales guy on the team.

-After that summer, I not only had money to make my 16mm film, but I also learned a lesson that has stuck with me to this day.
-In the movie industry, you will not get anything unless you’re willing to ask for it.
+After that summer, I had money to make my 16mm film and learned a lesson that has stuck with me to this day.
+In the movie industry, you will not get anything unless you're willing to ask for it.